| CNS

 Typers sent our contributing editor, Ted Braun, into meetings to get

+the news.
 Our goal was to generate on-the-minute

 reports of IATA CNS meetings – a series of word pictures delivered